The Randomized Query Complexity of Finding a Tarski Fixed Point on the Boolean Hypercube

 \cite{CLY23} give a black-box reduction from the Tarski problem to the same problem with an additional promise that the input function has a unique fixed point.
 This result implies that the Tarski problem and the unique Tarski problem have the same query complexity.

 Next we briefly summarize query and communication complexity results for two problems representative for the classes PLS and PPAD, respectively.
-These problems are finding a local minimum and a Brouwer fixed point of a continuous function (representative for PPAD), respectively.
+These problems are finding a local minimum (representative for PLS) and a Brouwer fixed point of a continuous function (representative for PPAD), respectively.
 In both cases, the existing lower bounds also rely on hidden path constructions, which may be useful for proving lower bounds in the Tarski setting.
 Query complexity lower bounds for PPAD $\cap$ PLS were shown in \cite{HY17}.

 \paragraph{Brouwer fixed points.} In the Brouwer search problem, we are given a function $f : [0,1]^d \to [0,1]^d$ that is $L$-Lipschitz, for some constant $L > 1$.
-The algorithm has query access to the function $f$ and the task is to find a fixed point of $f$ using as few queries to $f$ as possible.
+The algorithm has query access to the function $f$ and the task is to find an $\eps$-approximate fixed point of $f$ using as few queries as possible.
 The existence of a fixed point is guaranteed by Brouwer's fixed point theorem.

 The query complexity of computing an $\eps$-approximate Brouwer fixed point was studied in a series of papers starting with \cite{hirsch1989exponential}, which introduced a construction where the function is induced by a hidden walk.